Social Media During Divorce: The Good, the Bad and the Ugly

 You should consult with an attorney to discuss what access is legal and illegal.

 In summary, remember that any electronic communication or information you share on social media could end up in the hands of the opposing party.
-Be careful that you do not offer them their best evidence against you.
+Be careful that you do not offer them their best evidence against you through misusing social media.

 Navigating divorce is a tricky task, but working with an experienced divorce lawyer in Raleigh will help ease that burden.
 You can contact a member of our team by calling 919-301-8843 or by completing the online contact form below.